-All you need to know about Gabions, types, advantages, and applications
+All you need to know about Gabion Types, Advantages, and Applications

 What are Gabions?

 Gabion is from the Italian word Gabbione which literally means big cage.
 Essentially a welded mesh wire cage or box, it is filled with natural materials like soil, concrete, or stones.
 Gabions find extensive use in civil engineering, landscaping, military applications, and road building.

 The Gabion structures are engineered from either double-twisted hexagonal or woven weld mesh.
 Manufactured and delivered flat, these modular units are then assembled and filled with the material at the project site.
 The longevity of the gabions depends on the durability of the galvanized wires.

-The type of Gabion dictates its use, but in recent times, Gabions are increasingly being used in architectural designs not just for aesthetics but also for functionality.
+The Gabions types dictates its use, but in recent times, Gabions are increasingly being used in architectural designs not just for aesthetics but also for functionality.
 It is impossible to go wrong with Gabion walls in an architectural design that demands low cost yet showcases creativity.